-- 1. On the Tool Palette, click Document, and then click Open.
-The Open Project and Documents dialog box appears. - 2.
+- 1. To open the Open Project and Documents dialog box, do one of the following: - On Tool Palette, click Document > Open; or - In the Word Workplace, click RequisitePro > Document > Open. - 2.
 Click the offline document in the Select Document(s) list that you want to open. - 3.
 Click OK.
 The Offline Document Open dialog box appears, identifying the user who took the document offline: